iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 4 reviews"/>
 </p>

+> So far I havent seen anything about exposures.
+It would be good if they told me how my county and town is doing.<br> :date: __2020-11-26 16:31:22__

 > I installed it to do my part.
 I'll uninstall it once this pandemic passes.
 That's freedom.<br> :date: __2020-11-21 18:55:35__